Homework 1 (posted Jan 29, due Feb 8) | Solution (posted Feb 19)

 Homework 2 (posted Feb 19, due Mar 1) | Solution (posted Mar 12)

-Lecture notes from Spring 2015 (courtesy of James Schmidt; I have not checked the notes and cannot guarantee their correctness)
+Lecture notes typeset by students (created by James Schmidt in Spring 2015, updated by Adriano Lima Abrantes in Spring 2018; I have not checked the notes and cannot guarantee their correctness)

 Schedule: Tue Thu 11:00-12:20, 2015 ECE Building.